Clive Brook

-Clifford Hardman "Clive" Brook (1 June 1887 – 17 November 1974) was an English film actor.
+Clifford Hardman "Clive" Brook (1 June 1887 – 17 November 1974) was an English stage and film actor.

 After making his first screen appearance in 1920, Brook emerged as a leading British actor in the early 1920s.
 After moving to the United States in 1924, Brook became one of the major stars for Paramount Pictures in the late silent era.
-During 1928–29 he successfully made the transition to sound and continued to be featured in many of Hollywood's most prestigious films, including a number of literary adaptations.
-In the mid-1930s he returned to England, where he appeared regularly in leading film roles for a further decade.
+During 1928–29 he successfully made the transition to sound and continued to be featured in many of Hollywood's most prestigious films.
+Career highlights include Josef Von Sternberg's Underworld (1927) and Shanghai Express (1932); as well as being the first actor to portray Sherlock Holmes in a 'talkie'.
+In the mid-1930s he returned to Britain where he appeared regularly in leading film roles until his retirement from movies in 1944.

 Early life

 Brook was born in Islington, London, the son of George Alfred Brook and Charlotte Mary Brook.
 He attended Dulwich College because of his father's desire for him to be a lawyer, but family financial problems caused him to leave at age 15.
 He then studied elocution at a polytechnic.

-He served in the Artists' Rifles in the First World War, rising to the rank of Major.
+He served in the British Army during the First World War, rising to the rank of major.
 Brook was 5 ft 11 in tall and had brown hair with grey eyes.

 Before Brook went into acting, he worked as a journalist and an insurance clerk.
 He first appeared on stage in 1918 and also in films from 1919.
 He worked first in British films then in Hollywood.